 2. I like so many different kinds of music, it’s unreal.

-I’m unapologetically Christian and also unapologetically into a lot of hard rock.
-I also mix in some country, some pop, some rap, some hymns, some classical, some jazz, some electronica… and I love all of it.
+I mix in some hard rock, some country, some pop, some rap, some classical, some jazz, some electronica… and I love all of it.
 Music makes me happy – and being involved in the music program at my high school definitely helped keep me from dropping out.

 3. I can’t sing or run, but I desperately wish I could do both.